AP Human Geography : AP Human Geography

 Eugenics

 "Eugenics" is a set of beliefs and practices aimed to improve the genetic quality of human populations through selective breeding and sterilization.
 "Genetics" refers simply to inherited traits or characteristics or the study of such traits.
-"Abstinence" refers to the practice of foregoing sexual intercourse.
+"Abstinence" refers to the practice of foregoing sexual intercourse

-Example Question #1 : Culture Traits
+Example Question #5 : Concepts Of Culture

 Which of the following best describes the theory of environmental determinism?